 The Exchange server database contains emails, contacts, calendar items, journal etc of exchange account users.
 This data is stored in files with the extension EDB.
-As with any other files or database, EDB files are prone to corruption.
-When this happens, user access to data through Exchange accounts gets barred and they face error messages.
-In such a case, some help is needed to access the data in the corrupted EDB files.
+Sometimes you may need to import your mailbox content from Exchange EDB to PST file.
+There could be many reasons why you would want to export mailboxes directly from the Exchange Server to PST.
+You may be updating your hosted Exchange environment or you could be moving to a different Exchange organization.
 This help comes in the form of automated tools.
-Such tools can not only recover data from corrupted EDB files but also migrate all EDB data to PST data.
-Hence, users can access their Exchange server account data on their desktop/laptops through Outlook.
-A variety of EDB to PST migration tools is available online.
-One such great tool is the ExMerge Utility developed by Microsoft.
+Such tools can not only export data from EDB files to PST but also migrate all EDB data to Live Exchange Server and Office 365.
+Subsequently, users can access their Exchange server account data on their desktop/laptops through Outlook.
+A variety of EDB to PST migration tools are available online.
+In fact Microsoft also offers one such great tool - ExMerge Utility.

 Migrating EDB to PST

 Following steps show how you can manually migrate data from EDB file to PST file using ExMerge:

 1. If you do not already have the installer for ExMerge.exe, download it from this link:

 2. Install the utility by running it as administrator.

 3. Run ExMerge and login to your Exchange server account with Exchange administrator rights.

 4. You will see a window with the following options: